Frankie Manning: Frankie Manning Foundation

 Manning died one month before his 95th birthday.
 His planned birthday celebration was recast as Frankie 95, a celebration of Manning's life, and drew more than 2,000 people from 33 countries.
 Proceeds from the five-day Frankie 95 celebration were used to create the Frankie Manning Foundation.
 Its mission is to spread Lindy Hop throughout the world.

 Accolades

 Frankie 100 took place in New York City from May 22 to 26, 2014.
-The event was described as the largest swing dance event of modern era and brought together over 2,000 dancers from 47 countries to honor Frankie Manning and to name his birthday, May 26, as World Lindy Hop Day.
+The event was described as the largest swing dance event of the modern era and brought together over 2000 dancers from 47 countries to honor Frankie Manning and to name his birthday, May 26, as World Lindy Hop Day.

 Manning was inducted into the National Museum of Dance and Hall of Fame in 2009.
 He was inducted into the U.S. Swing Dance Council (now World Swing Dance Council) Hall of Fame in 1992.

 On July 4, 2012, a road in the village of Herräng, Sweden, was named after Manning, as a gift from the municipality of Norrtälje for the 30-year jubilee of Herräng Dance Camp.

 On May 26, 2016, Google celebrated his 102nd birthday with a Google Doodle.